The manufacturers claim that it’s been specifically formulated to help provide you with a boost during exercise.

 Let’s start by concentrating on the ingredients that Assault does indeed contain.

 • Caffeine Anhydrous – An old classic, but it’s still one of the best pre workout ingredients in our opinion.
-Caffeine can help to boost energy levels, stamina and focus, and Assault contains 250mg per scoop.
+Assault contains 250mg per scoop.
+This is quite a lot, so you’ll need to bear this in mind.

 • Creatine Monohydrate – Another one of our favorite pre workout ingredients.
-You’ll already know about creatine for its post workout benefits, but it’s also a valuable pre workout ingredient because it can help to increase hydration and reduce fatigue.
+You’ll already know about creatine for its post workout benefits, but it’s also a valuable pre workout ingredient and it’s often found in smaller doses in pre workout supplements.

 • L-Carnitine – Another top choice from the guys at MusclePharm.
-L-Carnitine has a wide range of benefits, including a believed ability to reduce overall muscle damage.
+L-Carnitine is a common ingredient in the top pre workouts.
 Our one concern here that it’s slightly under-dosed at 250mg per serving.
 We’d rather have seen it at around 500mg.

 • Beta Alanine – We don’t rate Beta Alanine as one of the most important pre workout ingredients but a lot of products do still contain it.
-It’s believed that it can help buffer the acid in your muscles, but also has been reported to have some unwanted side effects.
-We’re not too sure about it.
+It’s a common inclusion, it’s just that we’re not too sure about it.

 • Betaine Anhydrous – Another interesting choice.
 It’s not our favorite pre workout ingredient.
-It’s derived from the amino acid choline and is believed to help with things like energy and power.
-However, we would prefer to see pure beetroot extract in Assault instead.
+It’s derived from the amino acid choline.
+However, we would prefer to see pure beetroot extract in Assault instead, for example.

 Those are the top ingredients, here is the full ingredients list along with the doses: